thinhdanggroup/thinhdanggroup.github.io/_posts/2024-04-20-dd-tracing-pitfall.md

 - **Inspect the Agent Logs**: Look through the Agent logs for any error messages that could indicate problems with the API key authentication process.
 - **Reach Out for Support**: Contact Datadog support for further assistance if the issue persists after verifying the API key and inspecting the logs.

-By meticulously ensuring that the correct API key is configured, you can maintain a secure and effective link between your Node.js server and the Datadog platform, facilitating robust monitoring and insightful data analysis.
+By meticulously ensuring that the correct API key is configured, you can maintain a secure and effective link between your application server and the Datadog platform, facilitating robust monitoring and insightful data analysis.